 - Tap on the Reset option.

-- Finally, restart your phone and see if your problem has been resolved.
+- Restart your phone and see if your problem has been resolved.

-First, you can sort all the files according to their size and start deleting the larger files such as videos, audio, or other files you no longer need.
+Then, sort the files according to size and start off by deleting larger files like videos, photos, and other files.

 Sync the Date and Time Settings

-Some iPhone updates are rolled out for a specific time period.
-So, if your date and time settings are set incorrectly, then you could face this type of issue.
+If your iPhone system clock is running ahead of date or time, then you will face this type of issue.
 To set the correct date and time,